-Once the employee is eligible, the University contributes ten percent (10%) of base salary to an account with Fidelity Investments.
+The university may make contributions to employee retirement accounts as a percentage of employee’s eligible pay.
 Participating employees are immediately 100% vested (i.e., retirement account is owned by the employee) upon plan entry.
 However, contributions made by the University will be forfeited in any calendar year in which the participating employee fails to complete 1,000 hours of service unless the employee has separated from service due to death, disability or upon attaining social security normal retirement age.

 Eligible employees may make pre-tax contributions to a Fidelity Investments account by paycheck deduction.
 Such contributions are subject to the limitations of Sections 402(g) and 415 of the Internal Revenue code.
 Employees are always 100% vested in their own contributions.

 Retirement contributions continue to be made based on eligible compensation paid during a leave of absence.
 No contributions are made during an unpaid portion of any leave of absence.

 Regular, benefits-eligible employees who are reemployed within one (1) year of separation of service from Seattle University are given recognition for prior service for the following employee benefits: